Mayank-cyber-cell/MindMate/README.md

 ## 🚀 Features

 - **Mood Tracker**
-  Log daily mood using emojis and notes.
+  Log daily mood using emojis & notes.
 Mood history is visualized with a smooth Chart.js line chart.

 - **Journal & Sentiment Analysis**
   Write daily entries and get instant emotion feedback (Positive/Neutral/Negative) powered by simple sentiment logic or should you integrate an AI API later.